Ion Haidu: Club career

 Haidu was born 1 January 1942 in Sepsiszentgyörgy (now Sfântu Gheorghe), and began playing junior-level football in 1956 at local club Flamura Roșie.
 In 1959 he moved to Divizia B to play for CS Târgu Mureș, and after one year, he joined Mureșul Târgu Mureș in the same league.
 In 1962 he went to play for Viitorul București where on 19 August under coach Gheorghe Ola he made his Divizia A debut in a 7–0 win over Minerul Lupeni.
 For the second half of the season he went to play for Steagul Roșu Brașov.

 In 1963, Haidu joined Dinamo București, helping the team win The Double in his first season, with coaches Nicolae Dumitru and Traian Ionescu using him in 21 games in which he scored six goals, also playing the entire match in the 5–3 victory over rivals Steaua București in the Cupa României final.
 In the same season he started playing in European competitions, making three appearances in the European Cup, helping his side get past East Germany champion, Motor Jena, but were eliminated in the following phase by Real Madrid.
 In the following season, Haidu helped The Red Dogs win another title, contributing with a personal record of 10 goals scored in the 23 matches he was used by coach Angelo Niculescu, including finding the net in a 1–0 derby win against Steaua.
 In the 1965–66 European Cup edition he scored the victory goal in a 2–1 win against Inter Milan, after which he said:"I'm happy for the success, but I'm also sad that we didn't impose ourselves more clearly".
 However, they did not qualify further as the second leg was lost with 2–0.
 Haidu won two more trophies with Dinamo, the first of which was the 1967–68 Cupa României when coach Bazil Marian used him the entire match in the 3–1 victory over Rapid București in the final.
 Subsequently, he won the 1970–71 title as he scored two goals in the 14 matches played under coaches Nicolae Dumitru and Traian Ionescu.

 In 1972, Haidu went to play for Chimia Râmnicu Vâlcea in Divizia B, winning the 1972–73 Cupa României, being used by coach Dumitru Anescu all the minutes in both games in the final against Constructorul Galați.
-Subsequently, he played in both legs of the 4–2 aggregate loss to Glentoran in the European Cup Winners' Cup, having a total of 15 games with one goal scored in European competitions.
+Subsequently, he played in both legs of the 4–2 aggregate loss to Glentoran in the European Cup Winners' Cup, having a total of 15 games with one goal in European competitions.
 In the same season the team earned promotion to the first league.
-In the following season, Haidu made his last Divizia A appearance, playing for Chimia on 29 June 1975 in a 3–0 away loss to Politehnica Iași, totaling 201 matches with 46 goals scored in the competition.
+In the following season, Haidu made his last Divizia A appearance, playing for Chimia on 29 June 1975 in a 3–0 away loss to Politehnica Iași, totaling 201 matches with 46 goals in the competition.